jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC framework for Node.js web applications.
+It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a tower of cards made out of 20 different packages.

 Favoring convention over configuration, citizen's purpose is to handle server-side routing, view rendering, file serving, and caching, while providing some useful helpers to get you on your way.
-It takes some of the pain out of building a Node web app, but still exposes enough of the internals to let you get a bit dirty if you need to.
+It takes the pain out of building a Node web app, but doesn't stop you from using native Node methods.

+Future plans include tight integration with client-side rendering through a custom JS library that shares MVC patterns between the client and server, but this will be optional.

 citizen is in beta.
 Your comments, criticisms, and (pull) requests are appreciated.
 Please see [Github](https://github.com/jaysylvester/citizen) for the complete readme. npmjs.com truncates it.

 ## Benefits

+- Very high performance (even without caching)
 - Zero-configuration dynamic routing with SEO-friendly URLs
-- In-memory caching of entire routes, individual controllers, and your own objects
+- Optional in-memory caching of entire routes, individual controllers, and objects
 - Directives that make it easy to set cookies, sessions, redirects, caches, and more
 - Serve HTML, JSON, or JSONP from the same controller/view with a single URL flag
 - Easily chain controllers or include controllers within other controllers
+- Do it all on the server or roll in your favorite client-side templating engine
 - Support for Jade and Handlebars templates with more on the way
-- Do it all on the server or include your favorite client-side templating engine

 ## Quick Start